-I waited until I was invited to share my experience in small meetings, and this opened up to satsang, private sessions, and awakening body restorative yoga classes.
-I really enjoy when satsang spontaneously arises in the grocery store, at the farmer’s market, on the beach, or while drinking tea with a friend.
+I was invited to share my direct experience in small meetings, and this opened up to satsang, private sessions, and awakening body (body of awareness) classes.
+There is such joy when satsang spontaneously arises in the grocery store, at the farmer’s market, on the beach, or while drinking tea with a friend.
 Where there is openness, the stillness of Being will not hesitate to speak and, poetry has become one of the avenues it chooses:

 And if you found

 flowing as time and space